infracost/docs/docs/integrations/cicd.md

 ## Slack

-All of the above CI/CD integrations support also posting the pull request comment to a Slack channel.
-To enable it, create a [Slack Webhook](https://slack.com/intl/en-tr/help/articles/115005265063-Incoming-webhooks-for-Slack) and set its value to the `SLACK_WEBHOOK_URL` environment variable.
+Most of our CI/CD integrations also support posting the pull request comment to a Slack channel.
+To enable it, create a [Slack Webhook](https://slack.com/intl/en-tr/help/articles/115005265063-Incoming-webhooks-for-Slack) and follow the instructions for that CI/CD integration.

 <img src={useBaseUrl("img/screenshots/post_to_slack.png")} alt="Example Infracost diff output" />

+## Scalr

+See the [Scalr docs](https://docs.scalr.com/en/latest/cost_estimate.html) to enable the Infracost integration.

+## Env0

+See the [Env0 docs](https://docs.env0.com/docs/cost-monitoring#cost-estimation) to enable the Infracost integration.

+## Spacelift

+See the [Spacelift docs](https://docs.spacelift.io/vendors/terraform/infracost) to enable the Infracost integration.

 ## My CI/CD isn't supported